 Marie Sontag loves to bring history to life through historical fiction.

-With a BA in Social Science and an MA and Ph.D. in education, she says teaching middle school for over 15 years has kept her young.
+With a BA in Social Science, a minor in music, and an MA and PhD in education, she says teaching middle school for over 15 years has kept her young.
 Her middle-grade series, Ancient Elements, takes place in Ancient Mesopotamia: The Bronze Dagger, The Alabaster Jar, and The Silver Coin.

 When on author visits, Dr. Sontag is always accompanied by her authenticated 3,500-year-old bronze dagger and alabaster jar, as well as her 2,300–old Phoenician coin.
 Her YA historical fiction book, Rising Hope, places readers alongside Polish Boy Scouts and Girl Guides who helped the Polish Underground fight the Germans during WWII.

-Born in Milwaukee, WI, and having lived FOREVER in San Jose, CA, she currently makes her home North Richland Hills, TX where her favorite activities are attending concerts and musicals with her husband, and playing trains with her grandson.
+Born in Milwaukee, WI, and having lived FOREVER in San Jose, CA, she currently makes her home in North Richland Hills, TX where her favorite activities include attending concerts and musicals with her husband and playing trains with her grandson.